IMJLA/Export-Permission/docs/en-US/Export-Permission.ps1.md

 - UNC file paths
 - DFS file paths (resolves them to their UNC folder targets, and reports permissions on each folder target)
 - Active Directory domain trusts, and unresolved SIDs for deleted accounts

+Does not support these scenarios:
+- Mapped network drives (TODO feature)
+- ACL Owners or Groups (only the DACL is reported)
+- File share permissions (only NTFS permissions are reported)

 Behavior:
 - Gets all permissions for the target folder